Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 This solution invariably demands a Virtual network presence.
 At the very least, it necessitates a single subnet to cater to private link endpoints.
-The incorporation of additional optional services implies further prerequisites for the network, such as subnets, their sizes, network security groups, NSG access control lists, private endpoints, DNS zones, etc.
+The incorporation of additional optional services implies further prerequisites for the network, such as subnets, their sizes, network security groups, NSG access control lists, (sometimes) private endpoints, DNS zones, etc.
 For instance, activating the Azure Databricks service would automatically generate a virtual network and its essential components per established best practices.</br>
 When an enterprise's virtual network is supplied by either the network or cloud team, it has to comply with the requirements of the services being activated.
-It's crucial that Network Security Groups, Network Security Group Rules, DNS Zones and DNS forwarding, private endpoints, and domain zones for services like Key Vault and Azure Databricks, along with subnet delegations, are all set up correctly.
+It's crucial that Network Security Groups, Network Security Group Rules, DNS Zones and DNS forwarding, (sometimes) private endpoints, and domain zones for services like Key Vault and Azure Databricks, along with subnet delegations, are all set up correctly.
 For example, refer to the documentation here: https://learn.microsoft.com/en-us/azure/databricks/security/network/classic/vnet-inject#--virtual-network-requirements.

 ### Supported Use Cases